St. Paul Saints: Independent baseball (1993–2020)

 The current inception of the St. Paul Saints was formed in 1993 in the Northern League, one of several independent leagues not affiliated with Major League Baseball.
 The Saints are known for promotions that are sometimes over-the-top even by the standards of Minor League Baseball.
-In this regard, Mike Veeck, formerly the team's principal owner and still owner of a large interest in the team, is seen as following in the footsteps of his father Bill Veeck, who was famous for conceiving outlandish promotions as an owner of the major league St. Louis Browns, Cleveland Indians, and Chicago White Sox.
-The current majority owner, Marvin Goldklang, also owns a stake in four other Minor League Baseball teams: the Fort Myers Miracle, Sioux Falls Pheasants, Hudson Valley Renegades, and Charleston RiverDogs.
-Comedian and actor Bill Murray is also a part owner.
+In this regard, Mike Veeck, owner of the team from its inception until 2023, was seen as following in the footsteps of his father Bill Veeck, who was famous for conceiving outlandish promotions as an owner of the major league St. Louis Browns, Cleveland Indians, and Chicago White Sox.
+Marvin Goldklang and actor Bill Murray were also founders and owners of the team with Veeck until 2023.

 Despite the considerable naysaying at their inception, the Saints became one of the most successful teams in the Northern League and all of independent baseball.
 From 2002 to 2004, the Saints saw severely reduced attendance, owing partially to renewed interest in the Minnesota Twins of Major League Baseball, who won the 2002, 2003, and 2004 American League Central Division championships.
 In spite of an initially cool, if not outright hostile reception, the Saints and their major league neighbor (less than 10 mi away) have worked together for several years to promote the sport of baseball.

 The Saints have figured prominently in the creation of modern independent baseball.
 The team has been featured in books (Rebel Baseball by Steve Perlstein, 1993; Slouching Toward Fargo by Neal Karlen, 1998) and a cable network series (Baseball, Minnesota, FX Network, 1996–97).
 Mike Veeck wrote a book that covered the mantra "Fun is Good" (2005) and describes the business approach he has used for many years.
 The team's history is also featured in the documentary film For The Fun Of The Game, which was released in 2018.

 On May 31, 1997, the Saints became the first professional men's baseball team since integration to have a female on their roster.
 Ila Borders, a pitcher, played with the team out of the bullpen for a month before being traded.

 On September 29, 2005, the Saints left the Northern League, along with the Lincoln Saltdogs, Sioux City Explorers, and the Sioux Falls Pheasants to start the American Association for the 2006 season.

 In June 2009, the Saints began a push to build a new stadium in Downtown Saint Paul.
 The proposed 7,500-seat stadium would be located in the Lowertown neighborhood near a planned maintenance facility for the METRO Green Line light rail.
 The city of Saint Paul requested $25 million in its 2010 bonding wish list to the Minnesota Legislature.